 Massachusetts alimony laws also permit a court to award health insurance to an ex-spouse.
 A paying spouse who has health insurance, either through work or an individual policy, can be required to pay for or include an ex-spouse on his or her policy.

 As in other states, alimony payment obligations are not discharged through bankruptcy.
 Failure to pay alimony as required by the court can result in punishment through the garnishment of wages or an award of assets to the receiving spouse.
-A Massachusetts court cannot imprison an ex-spouse for not paying alimony.

 Massachusetts Alimony Reform Act of 2011